Back to Resources

 ExpenseT2125 LineNotes

-Market booth fees and stall rent8810Fully deductible if you sold (or tried to sell) at the market
+Market booth fees and stall rent8910Rent line for booth and stall space; fully deductible if you sold or tried to sell at the market

-Home studio (detailed method)9270% of home costs based on studio square footage
+Home studio (detailed method)9945Business-use-of-home expenses (Part 7), based on studio square footage

-Photography for listings8520Advertising; includes props, backdrops, hired photographer
+Photography for listings8521Advertising and promotion; includes props, backdrops, hired photographer

 Vehicle use for purchasing materials / deliveries9281Business-use percentage only; keep a mileage log